 This is a blended course offering.
 To receive CEW Operator Certification in the province of BC, police officers to successfully complete the online pre-requisite Conducted Energy Weapon Operator Training course, or another provincially-approved CEW operator training course, as well as a practical hands-on component and final assessment (to be scheduled by the officer’s police agency).

 The face-to-face component of the BC CEW course will take approximately 7 hours to complete based on a class size of less than 15.
 Larger classes may require more time to complete the reality based scenarios.

 A comprehensive Instructor’s Guide is available to ensure that the face-to-face session covers the same material and meets the same standard in every agency.
 The guide will help prepare the instructor for the session and include access to all training aids, a participant handouts and assessment materials.
 Access to the Instructor Guide can be arranged by contacting CPKN.

-- Explain the reasons for the implementation of the BC Provincial Policing Standards pertaining to CEWs.
+- Explain the purpose of the BC Provincial Policing Standards pertaining to CEWs.

 - Explain the CEW operator certification, recertification requirements, and additional requirements for CEW Operator certification.

 - Compare and contrast pain compliance and neuromuscular incapacitation.